lmullen/lincolnmullen.com/_posts/2010-10-14-all-can-be-saved.markdown

 ---
 layout: post
-title: "Review of <em>All Can Be Saved: Religious Tolerance and Salvation in the Iberian Atlantic World</em>, by Stuart B. Schwartz"
+title: "Review of <em>All Can Be Saved</em>, by Stuart B. Schwartz"
 category: reviews
-introduction: "This text was originally published at the Religion in America."
+introduction: "This review was originally published at Religion in America."
 book-reviewed: "Schwartz, Stuart B. <em>All Can Be Saved: Religious Tolerance and Salvation in the Iberian Atlantic World</em>.
 New Haven, CT: Yale University Press, 2008.
 ISBN: 978-0-300-15854-0."
 ---